Dermatitis: Healthy diet

-There has not been adequate evaluation of changing the diet to reduce eczema.
+There has not been an adequate evaluation of changing the diet to reduce eczema.
 There is some evidence that infants with an established egg allergy may have a reduction in symptoms if eggs are eliminated from their diets.
 Benefits have not been shown for other elimination diets, though the studies are small and poorly executed.
 Establishing that there is a food allergy before dietary change could avoid unnecessary lifestyle changes.

 Fatty acids

 Oils with fatty acids that have been studied to prevent dermatitis include: